-While there is no way to know the precise amount of compensation you will receive, at Fetterman & Associates, PA, our legal team can investigate your claim and provide you with an estimated value of what you should receive for the accident.
+While there is no way to know the precise amount of compensation you will receive, at Fetterman Law our legal team can investigate your claim and provide you with an estimated value of what you should receive for the accident.

 Related Article: Understanding The Florida Car Accident Settlement Process

 Determining the Amount of Your Car Accident Settlement

 Specific information is needed to determine the amount of compensation you can receive when you file a lawsuit after a car accident.
 What you refer to as a “car accident” may be very different than what someone else views as a car accident.

 For example, if you are involved in an accident that only results in minor or no injuries, the amount of compensation you will receive is going to be much less than if your accident resulted in serious injuries or fatalities.